Wednesday, October 31, 2012

 It also includes the late Robert Shaw in his fantastic performance as the cunning blond-haired assassin Red Grant.
 While there are no Bond-like gadgets in the movie, it did introduce Desmond Llewelyn as the gadget master Q, who would later become a pivotal character in the Bond features.
 The film contains a few impressive scenes, including the helicopter attack, the fight on the Orient Express and the boat chase.

-I know that many people considered FROM RUSSIA WITH LOVE the best instalment of the series.
+I know many people thought FROM RUSSIA WITH LOVE was the best of the series.
 Goldfinger is the one that deserves it, and I prefer this film over the second entry.
 FROM RUSSIA WITH LOVE, in my opinion, is not the best, but it's a great movie.
 Still, I would recommend it highly.

 Star rating: (4/5) Good Movie